IoTDevLabs/iot-educ/rpi/README.txt

 If everything is working, the LED should start blinking.

-Now install the grovepi Python package so you can use it from anywhere on your Raspberry Pi:
+Now install the GrovePi Python package so you can use it from anywhere on your Raspberry Pi:

    cd ~